Lavey Chapel Opening 1873

 Byrne of Belfast were the architects and Mr. G. Tipping of

-Castledawson the contractor".
+Castledawson the contractor.

-Here is an extract from another newspaper at the time courtesy of Joe McGurk
+newspaper at the time courtesy of Joe McGurk.

 Catholic Church of Lavey, Derry.